getbraincloud/examples-unity/README.md

 Note: the BombersRTT example expects your app to have a [brainCloud plus plan enabled](#enabling-hosting-on-the-bombersrtt-example).

 BombersRTT is a real-time multiplayer game implemented using brainCloud. brainCloud provides the backend services for storing data, as well as the Matchmaking and brainCloud's Relay Multiplayer server.

+Go to the SplashScreen scene and run it to test it out in the editor!

 [Demo Link](http://apps.braincloudservers.com/bombersrtt-demo/index.html)